rleal/vimrc/README.md

 This Vim configuration is meant to make Vim feel more like an IDE than a simple console-based text editor.
-It's a fork from [https://github.com/tlhunter/vimrc](https://github.com/tlhunter/vimrc) I add Vundle support and refresh some Plugins to make more an IDE PHP like.
+It's a fork from [https://github.com/tlhunter/vimrc](https://github.com/tlhunter/vimrc).
+I've added Vundle support and refresh some Plugins to make more an IDE PHP like.

 ## Installation